-Turkish is one of the agglutinating languages which means that the grammatical form (for example indicating posession or place) is shown by the suffix of the words.
+Turkish is one of the agglutinating languages, which means that the grammatical form (for example indicating possession or place) is shown by the suffix of the words.
 In most Indo-European languages, however, this is shown by a possessive pronoun or preposition which comes before the reference word.
 In the Turkish language, there are neither prepositions nor articles nor genders.

-The tenses are also different from the German system since the Turkish tense system is not as strongly based on the division into perfect, present and future.
-Turkish tenses also fulfill modal and aspect-related functions.
+The tenses are also different from the German system.
+While the Turkish tense system is not as strongly based on the division into perfect, present and future, Turkish tenses also fulfil modal and aspect-related functions.
 In this way, a small number of basic forms can form an endless number of further tenses when combined with auxiliary verbs.
 The differences between those tenses are often only slight nuances and translating them into German (or English, for that matter) can thus be troublesome sometimes.

 Turkish flexion is also different from the German one.
 In German, there are four cases while in Turkish there are six.
 In addition, there are other outdated case formations that are used in the Turkish language, e.g. in idioms.

 Do you need a (certified) Turkish translation?
-Do you want the translation to be done with great care and accuracy but also as quickly as possible?
-Do you have an important appointment at a notary’s office or court, a seminar, an audit, a business meeting, an appointment at the authorities, a conference, GMP inspection, meeting, wedding or another significant event and you need a Turkish interpreter whose expertise you can absolutely rely on?
-Then AP Fachübersetzungen, the high-quality interpreting and translation agency renowned far beyond Nuremberg, is the right place for you.
-You can reach us at +49 (0)911 – 650 08 650 or by email to firstname.lastname@example.org.
+Do you want the translation to be done with great care and accuracy and as quickly as possible?
+Do you have an important appointment at a notary’s office or court, a seminar, audit, business meeting, an appointment at the authorities, a conference, GMP inspection, meeting, wedding or another important event and need a Turkish interpreter whose expertise you can absolutely rely on?
+Then AP Fachübersetzungen, the interpreting and translation agency renowned far beyond Nuremberg, is the right place for you.
+You can reach us at +49 (0)911 – 650 08 650 or by email to email@example.com.
 You are, of course, also welcome to come to our Nuremberg-based interpreting and translation agency with your interpreting or translation request.
 The friendly team at AP Fachübersetzungen will be happy to provide you with individual specialist advice and will take care of your inquiry.